DON’T MISS OUT! The Live Online ISP Professional Training starts May 29: Learn more and enroll

 Raja Selvam, PhD

-Dr. Raja Selvam, a licensed clinical psychologist from the United States, is the developer of Integral Somatic Psychology™ (ISP™) and the author of The practice of embodying emotions: A method for improving cognitive, emotional, and behavioral outcomes in 12 languages.
+Dr. Raja Selvam, a licensed clinical psychologist from the United States, is the developer of Integral Somatic Psychology™ (ISP™) and the author of the bestselling book The practice of embodying emotions: A method for improving cognitive, emotional, and behavioral outcomes in 13 languages.
+Dr. Selvam teaches his approach in the ISP Professional Training.

 Read more